pbarber/ni-osrm/README.md

 Building a travel times dataset for NI using [OSRM](https://project-osrm.org/).
 Uses Docker, setup is based on [this gist](https://gist.github.com/AlexandraKapp/e0eee2beacc93e765113aff43ec77789).

+This repo includes a [notebook](osrm.py) that creates a combined Small Area and Data Zone travel matrix for NI.

 ## Set up the ORSM server

 Visit the [Geofabrik downloads page](https://download.geofabrik.de/) and navigate through the Europe section to download the latest [Ireland and Northern Ireland](https://download.geofabrik.de/europe/ireland-and-northern-ireland.html) OSM PBF.